 Review summary: Canon 700D vs Nikon D3100

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Canon 700D or the Nikon D3100 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (17.9 vs 14.2MP) with a 12% higher linear resolution.